If you think "Travel the World for Free" is yet another clickbait, I can tell you that it is not! But almost nothing in this world is really free.

 In 2018 when everyone was celebrating the New Year's eve, I was hosting one of the couchsurfing hitchhiker at my place.
 What a great way to start a new year!
 Now he is hitchhiking around the world.

-You can become a tour guide if you know about a destination quite well.
+You can become a tour guide if you know much about a destination.
 You can become an itinerary designer for some of the travel start-ups that are looking for local experts, you can be a travel writer and so on.
 At times it is easier said than done.

 If you are really serious about this option, you can find a way to make it happen.
 You can go to one of the destinations of your liking and get in touch with the local tour operator and explore your opportunities.